0xc0rvu5/0xc0rvu5.github.io/Startup_Script.md

 Unattended-Upgrade::AutoFixInterruptedDpkg "true";
 ```

-File #2 will be located in the `configs` directory:
+File #2 will be located in the `/configs` directory:
 - `/config/02periodic`
 - This file will be copied to:
 	- `/etc/apt/apt.conf.d/02periodic`
 - The following content will be inside the `/etc/apt/apt.conf.d/02periodic` file:

 ```
 // Control parameters for cron jobs by /etc/cron.daily/apt-compat //